reiver/the-secret-history-of-nfts/README.md

 It wasn't in the means of the team member to take a year or two off from the (previous) work, and focus on creating a video game.

+## Hunter Coin

+A very notable early blockchain gaming is a game by the name of — Huntercoin.

+The Huntercoin blockchain video game was released in 2014.

+An interesting quality of Huntercoin is that, the game actually ran on the blockchain.

+Something that seems unfathomable to today's Ethereum based NFTs that also have a video game component.

+## Colored Coins

+## NFTs

+TODO

 ## Oppotunists

 What eventually became known as NFTs started with the software developers, the futurists, the video game developers & fans, the artists, and the dreamers.